jbalogh/schematic/README.md

 care what programming language you worship.
 Win!

-Schematic expects 1 argument which is the directory full of schema and DDL files you wish to mirgrate.
+Schematic expects 1 argument which is the directory full of schema and DDL files you wish to migrate.

 Configuration is done in `settings.py`, which should look something like: